asibic/glassalpha/site/docs/examples/fraud-detection-audit.md

-# Financial Fraud Detection Audit Tutorial
+# Financial fraud detection audit tutorial

 Complete walkthrough of performing a comprehensive ML audit on a credit card fraud detection model using GlassAlpha.
 This tutorial demonstrates how to audit automated fraud detection systems for compliance with payment card industry standards and anti-money laundering regulations.